 - Linda Quinde, Seminary Co-op and 57th Street Books

 - Wayne Giacalone, RoscoeBooks

-- Sara Cutaia, Managing Editor at Arcturus magazine and CHIRB editor-at-large
+- Sara Cutaia, Editor-in-Chief at Arcturus magazine and CHIRB editor-at-large

 Adam Morgan is the founding editor of the Chicago Review of Books and the Southern Review of Books.
 His essays and criticism have appeared in The Paris Review, Los Angeles Times, Chicago Tribune, Chicago magazine, and elsewhere.

 hello, sir, I am an SEO executive if you want to do SEO of your website if you want then I will promote your website and I will do SMO

 On Wed, 3 Oct 2018 at 00:40, Chicago Review of Books wrote: